Debugging Electron.js native crashes on GNU/Linux

 minidump_stackwalk

-to analyze minidump files, augment them with the Breakpad
+to analyze minidump files,

-symbols obtained before and convert the dumps into human-readable stack-traces.
+convert the dumps into human-readable stack-traces.

 One way to install minidump_stackwalk

-is to build Breakpad from source as
+build Breakpad from source as explained in the documentation:

 # (1) Clone depot_tools and add it to the PATH